Firesphere/silverstripe-solr-search/docs/03-Usage.md

 ## Grouped indexing

-Grouped indexing is `0` based.
+Be aware that Grouped indexing is `0`-based.
 Thus, if there are 150 groups to index, the final group to index will be 149 instead of 150.

 ## Method output casting